Skip to Content

 How Much Wind is Too Much?

-We suggest using a “bottom-up” approach to anything related to driving speed.
-By that, we mean that you should start slowly, and work your way up as conditions allow.
+We recommend using a “bottom-up” approach to any aspect related to driving speed.
+By that, we mean that you should start slowly and work your way up as conditions allow.
 It’s far easier to increase your speed if you’re driving a little slower than needed than it is to be forced to slow down (possibly suddenly!) because things are getting hairy.

 If you need to pull over for the rest of the day, check out our post on free overnight RV parking and you might find the perfect spot.
 And if you’re wondering if you can camp in a Walmart parking lot, no – you can’t camp there.
 But many Walmarts, and other locations, offer a safe, comfortable place to wait out a storm and/or even stay overnight.